Keteleeria fortunei

-Keteleeria fortunei (zh: 油杉, you shan) is a coniferous evergreen tree.
-Originated in China, K. fortunei is an ancient relict species and a second-class national key protected plant, "mainly distributed in south subtropical to the middle subtropical edge".
+Keteleeria fortunei (zh: 油杉, you shan) is a coniferous tree in the pine family, Pinaceae.
+Endemic to China, K. fortunei is an ancient relict species and a second-class national key protected plant, "mainly distributed in south subtropical to the middle subtropical edge".
 It is found in the provinces of Fujian, Guangdong, Guangxi, Guizhou, Hunan, Jiangxi, Yunnan, and Zhejiang.
 The tree grows in hills, mountains, and broadleaf forests at elevations of 200–1400 m.
 The lifespan of K. fortunei can reach more than a thousand years, and the height of a thousand-year-old tree can reach more than 40 meters.
 "Economically, K. fortunei is a treasure, and its comprehensive development and uses has broad prospects".
 The species is named after Scottish botanist Robert Fortune, who discovered the tree in 1844.
 K. fortunei has also been reported from Vietnam but this is attributed to misidentification of immature specimens of Pseudotsuga sinensis.

 Description

 It grows 25–30 m tall and 1 m in trunk diameter at breast height, forming a pyramidal crown with spreading, horizontal branches.
 The bark is dark gray, rough, and furrowed in a vertical pattern.
 Branchlets are orange-red and pubescent when young, turning yellow-gray or yellow-brown in their second or third year.
 The leaves are 1.2–3 cm long by 2–4 mm broad, stiff, sharply pointed on young trees and rounded or rarely slightly notched on mature trees.
 They are shiny dark green above and pale green on the underside with 12-17 stomatal lines on each side of the midrib.
 The cones are cylindrical, 6–18 cm long, 3–5 cm wide before opening and up to 7.5 cm wide after opening.
 They stand erect on short pubescent stalks and mature in October to a purple-brown color.
 The cones open upon maturity to release the seeds, which are large and oblong, 1-1.3 cm long with a yellow-brown wedge-shaped wing 3 cm long.